 We offer a variety of workshop topics that have been carefully developed to incorporate the California State Performing Arts Standards, reinforcing and complementing general education goals.

 Our individual workshops can be expanded and/or combined into a series of classes, providing a built-in professional staff development component in theatre education for the participating classroom teachers.
 Our instructors are experienced educators and working professionals in their fields, bringing a unique, invaluable blend of professional expertise combined with a gift for and love of teaching.

 Are you an educator or school administrator seeking opportunities to bring experiential arts education to your school?
 Are your students eager to perform on stage?
 Are staff limitations and budget keeping you from offering performing arts opportunities to your students?

 Melissa received a B.A. in Theatre from SJSU, with emphases in acting, makeup design, and children’s theatre, and has also trained with ComedySportz in improvisation and with American Conservatory Theater (A.C.T.) in mime and commedia dell’arte.
-She has been a theatre educator since 2000, and has taught, directed, and developed theatre curriculum for numerous schools and organizations, including SVS, Starting Arts, Children’s Discovery Museum, The Tech Museum, and Los Gatos-Saratoga Recreation.
-Melissa also freelances as a makeup-artist and designer, regularly teaching workshops throughout the Bay Area.
-In addition to SVS, companies she has worked with include Pixar Animation Studios, Disney Channel UK, Opera San Jose, and West Bay Opera.
+She has been a theatre educator for over 12 years, and has taught, directed, and developed theatre curriculum for numerous schools and organizations, including Starting Arts, Children’s Discovery Museum, The Tech Museum, and Los Gatos-Saratoga Recreation.
+Melissa also freelances as a makeup-artist and designer, regularly teaching workshops on application.
+In addition to Shady Shakespeare, companies she has worked with include Pixar Animation Studios, Disney Channel UK, Opera San Jose, and West Bay Opera.
 She is a passionate advocate of the benefits of arts engagement, with its ability to foster personal growth, build communities and cultural awareness, and encourage innovation and out-of-the-box thinking, for students of all ages and at all levels of participation.